FicCrunch/Craigslist-Clone-Web-Scraper/README.md

 ## If you are having trouble installing django_heroku then please install xcode tools - this is only for mac users

-## please re-run pip3 install django_heroku or pip install django_heroku
+## please re-run pip3 install django-heroku or pip install django-heroku